flaskcwg/join-requests/README.md

 # Criterias for vounteering to maintain projects (code)

 - You have maintainer experience
-- You have a 'nice' Github profile
+- You have a 'nice' Github profile.
+By nice it means that: you have experience maintaining a known project or you have been contributing consistently to a known project

 # How to apply?